vsimakhin/web-logbook/README.md

 Since it's written in golang it can run on any system if you compile the sources.
 For now, on the [Release](https://github.com/vsimakhin/web-logbook/releases/latest) page, there are 3 binaries for Linux, MacOS and Windows, all of them are amd64.

+The app for Android and IOS is in progress https://github.com/vsimakhin/web-logbook-mobile

 # Interface

 Currently, there are implemented several modules in the logbook app: